jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 18, 2012.md

 Q: No, yeah.

 A: I mean, if it were pure raw sesame oil it would be okay, but it still smothers the skin.
-Because it's only water-soluble oil.
-I mean, it's only fat-soluble oil.
+Because it's only fat-soluble oil.
 It's not water-soluble.

 Q: Okay.
 Leg discomfort.
 When the legs are like really aching and, you know.
 I remember you saying in the breathing that you can take certain things to dry it.
 Because you were talking about dryness in the body.
 And it wasn't too clear.
 So, I'm asking what's, with my condition, the pain is caused from the stiffness, the drying, the heavy metals.
 How do I...

-A: All of them can cause it.

-Q: All can cause what?

 A: All of them can cause that pain.
 Any one of those can cause that pain.